Mode-5: Personalized Versions

 Reminder of the clarification process so far:

-The explanatory formulations in Stages 1 through 4 can be provided by a wide variety of individuals: journalists, bloggers, executives, consultants, politicians, spokesmen.
+The explanatory formulations in Stages 1 through 4 can be provided by a wide variety of interested parties: yourself, journalists, bloggers, executives, consultants, politicians, spokesmen.
 None need take any significant responsibility for the explanation.
 Commonly, their position on the situation shifts to accommodate their own interests and in response to pressures of all sorts.

 An explanation may be obviously plausible and apparently sufficient, and yet most people only superficially acknowledge its value or worry about details.
-For larger more impersonal situations, it is easiest to view explanations as too distant and too complicated to get involved with.
+Often it is easiest to view explanations as too distant and too complicated to get involved with.

-Personal ownership is possible without the effort of re-working the given narrative.
-However, a person can only assimilate what they are ready, willing an able to absorb into their internal schemas—which will be individually unique.
-So such informal assimilation calls for a radical simplification in which certain critical aspects are brought to the foreground and made the focus of personal acceptance.
+Personalization involves assimilating and internalizing the explanation.
+This does not require a complete re-working of a given narrative.
+However, you can only assimilate what you are ready, willing and able to absorb into your internal schemas—which will be unique.
+Such informal self-centred clarification calls for a simplification in which certain critical aspects are brought to the foreground and made the focus of personal acceptance.

 :

-To continue the subjective-objective and limited-comprehensive pattern (see Cycle-1 summary): the is about the operation of personal judgement which is subjective; and, because any account is affected by a personal perspective and personal resources, the result will be limited.
+To continue the subjective-objective and limited-comprehensive pattern (see Cycle-1 summary): the is about the operation of personal judgement which is subjective; and, because any account is affected by a person's perspective and resources, the result will be limited.

 Values & Assumptions